-Caballo Blanco - 100% owned (Goldgroup Mining has option to earn 70%); El Cobre - JV 60% Almaden / 40% Goldgroup Mining
+Caballo Blanco - 30% owned (Goldgroup Mining has 70% and carries 100% of project costs until a Bankable Feasibility Study has been completed); El Cobre - JV 60% Almaden / 40% Goldgroup Mining

 During 2007, Almaden re-acquired a 100% interest in the property subject to a sliding scale net smelter royalty ("NSR").
 The Company entered into an agreement with Canadian Gold Hunter Corp. ("CGH") whereby CGH could acquire a 70% interest in the property by issuing 1 million shares of CGH to Almaden (received) and making a US\$500,000 payment (received), spending US\$12.0 million on exploration and funding all costs required for the completion of a bankable feasibility study.